The Lithuanian pianist Gaiva Bandzinaite discovered her affinity to vocal literature through German and French poetry.

 In 2003/2004 she recorded the entire Lied oeuvre of the Slovenian composer M. Kogoj with the singer Barbara Jernejcic-Fürst.
 She was recording director for the aria album “Tenore di forza” with Kristian Benedikt, which appeared in 2019.

 The pianist has worked with such singers as Sir Willard White and Inge Borkh.
 Furthermore she has accompanied master classes held by Elisabeth Schwarzkopf, Thomas Hampson, Christa Ludwig, Brigitte Fassbaender, Lilian Sukis, Kurt Widmer, Breda Zakotnik, and Helmut Deutsch.

 She is an official accompanist for singers of the International Mozart Competition, and within the Salzburg Festival was directress of studies for the Young Singers Project.

-She also performed in a concert series of the Konzerthaus Vienna (O-Ton) together with the author Margaret de Moor and the singer Johanna von der Deken.
+For example she has appeared in a concert series of the Konzerthaus Vienna (O-Ton) together with the author Margriet de Moor and the singer Johanna von der Deken.